brooksgarrett/resume/resume.md

 *January 2013 - March 2015*

-Managed the growth of the cloud service from one product in one datacenter to 5 products across 6 global locations.
+Managed the growth of the cloud service from one product in one datacenter to 5 products across 6 global locations by leveraging the latest DevOps techniques.
 SLA violations due to infrastructure constraints reduced to zero, maintained 3 nines uptime across all data centers, and oversaw the architecture and design of products prior to launch.

 **Hewlett Packard Enterprise, Fortify on Demand,** *Security Services Manager* \
 *November 2011 - January 2013*